potestiolab/canvas/README.md

 # 3 - Usage

 The typical usage of the program consists in a call to _`block.py`_ and _`CANVAS.py`_ in succession by using Python3.
 The MPI version of the two previous codes, _`block-MPI.py`_ and _`CANVAS-MPI4.py`_,  is also possible: it makes use of _multiprocessing_ module with the purpose of creating the CANVAS model exploiting multiple processors at one time.
 Generally, the MPI version is recommended when your system consists of more than $10^5$ atoms.
-All details about the performance and efficiency can be found is Sec.
-XXX.
+All details about the performance and efficiency can be found is **Sec.7**.

-Afterwards, it is possible to simulate the BioMolecule through Gromacs or Lammps, as proposed in **Sec.
-7**.
+Afterwards, it is possible to simulate the biomolecule through Gromacs or Lammps, as proposed in **Sec.8**.

 * **`block.py`** or **`block-MPI.py`:** has the purpose to write a file containing the list of survived atoms, that must be used in _CANVAS.py/CANVAS-MPI4.py_ as mandatory argument as explained in **Sec.
 4.1**.